Moving house is planned; now do I choose the house or the school first?

 House first: with state (free) schools

 The state school admissions process is different from that of international and independent schools.
 Places are allocated primarily on the catchment area which is how close you live to the school.
 There will be other factors at play.
 The state school admissions process requires much research and preparation, and sometimes hope.
-It is important to fully understand what is needed to apply to a state school and how to do it.
+It is important to fully understand what is needed to apply to a state school and how to do it when moving house.